chunyoupeng/chunyoupeng.tech/content/2025/repeat-yourself/index.md

 tags=["dev", "culture"]
 +++

-One of the most repeated pieces of advice throughout my career in software has been "don't repeat yourself," also known as the DRY principle.
+One of the most repeated pieces of advice throughout my career in software has been "don't repeat yourself," also known as the DRY principle.[^why]
 For the longest time, I took that at face value, never questioning its validity.

 That was until I saw actual experts write code: **they copy code all the time**[^experts].
 I realized that repeating yourself has a few great benefits.

 [^experts]: For some examples, see [Ferris working on Rustendo64](https://www.youtube.com/watch?v=ToOt-osLxNk) or [tokiospliff working on a C++ game engine](https://www.youtube.com/watch?v=j79G5Be8Q4Y).
+[^why]: 这就是为什么
 ## Why People Love DRY

 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places, but if you have a shared abstraction, you only have to fix it once.